 Origin of the Painkiller cocktail

-This is a classic tiki cocktail that originated at the Soggy Dollar Bar in the British Virgin Islands.
-The Soggy Dollar Bar is so-called because the only way you can reach a barstool there is to swim in from your boat anchored in White Bay.
-The Soggy Dollar Bar is the very definition of the Caribbean beach bar and draws rum-loving pilgrims from around the world.
+This is a classic tiki cocktail that originated at the legendary Soggy Dollar Bar in the British Virgin Islands.
+The Soggy Dollar Bar earned its unique name because the only way to reach a barstool is to swim in from your boat anchored in White Bay on Jost Van Dyke.
+This iconic spot is the very definition of a Caribbean beach bar and draws rum-loving pilgrims from around the world.

-The bar was forced to close in 2017 because of damage from Hurricane Irma.
-But, the legendary spot on Jost Van Dyke’s White Bay reopened the following year to continue serving up painkillers.
+The bar was forced to close in 2017 due to damage from Hurricane Irma.
+Still, the legendary location reopened the following year to continue serving up their famous painkillers to thirsty beachgoers and sailors.

 Ingredients